datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

         binary.address = libc.address = 0
 ```

 Standard pwntools header, however in a loop (`while True:`).
 There are numerous conditions that need to be checked, if the condition is not met we start over.
-We will required more moves that a shellcode solution.
+We will require more moves than a shellcode solution.
 There's only a 1 in 64 chance this will work on any attempt.

 > libc is required for the 2nd ROP chain, and is not included (not needed for shellcode).
 To find libc I had to leak libc first and then use an online libc database.
 Fortunately there was only one match for the libc leak: [`https://libc.blukat.me/d/libc6_2.27-3ubuntu1.4_amd64.so`]()